danny-avila/LibreChat/docs/deployment/docker_ubuntu_deploy.md

 ### **4. Once the app is running, you can access it at `http://yourserverip`**

-### Go back to the DigitalOcean droplet page to get your server ip, copy it, and paste it into your browser!
+### Go back to the droplet page to get your server ip, copy it, and paste it into your browser!

 ![image](https://github.com/danny-avila/LibreChat/assets/110412045/d8bbad29-6015-46ec-88ce-a72a43d8a313)